 When you are on the stairs, do not carry heavy or large objects that require both hands or block your vision.
 Take only one step at a time and use the handrail.

-Download a printable version and more information here: Stepping Up For Safety
+Download a printable version and more information here: Ladder Safety